 Getting Ready for Blue Cross and Blue Shield of Texas

 Effective Jan.
-1, 2020, we will change the medical claims administrator from Aetna to Blue Cross and Blue Shield of Texas (BCBSTX).
+1, 2020, the medical claims administrator is now Blue Cross and Blue Shield of Texas (BCBSTX).
 Use these resources to get information and answers to common questions.

 Take the following actions: